jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 Book.(48) Unto every father hath been enjoined the instruction of his son and daughter in the art of reading and writing and in all that hath been laid down in the Holy Tablet.
 (TB IS)

+Man is the supreme Talisman.
+Lack of a proper education hath, however, deprived him of that which he doth inherently possess.
+(TB LM)

+Regard man as a mine rich in gems of inestimable value.
+Education can, alone, cause it to reveal its treasures, and enable mankind to benefit therefrom.
+(TB LM)

+At the outset of every endeavour, it is incumbent to look to the end of it.
+Of all the arts and sciences, set the children to studying those which will result in advantage to man, will ensure his progress and elevate his rank.
+(TB LM)

+The learned of the day must direct the people to acquire those branches of knowledge which are of use, that both the learned themselves and the generality of mankind may derive benefits therefrom.
+Such academic pursuits as begin and end in words alone have never been and will never be of any worth.
+The majority of Persia’s learned doctors devote all their lives to the study of a philosophy the ultimate yield of which is nothing but words.
+(TB LM)

 EXCELLENCE (esp. education and arts)